Distributed Corruption Detection in Networks: Proofs

+Thus, if this is the case, the set $T'$ is found by the simple, linear-time algorithm that computes the connected components of $H$.
+Furthermore, the set $B'$ can also be found by computing the vertex boundary of $H$ which is easily computed in linear time as well. $\Box$

-It remains to show that even if we only assume that $|T|>n/2$ then we can still identify correctly most of the truthful vertices.
+It remains to show that even if we only assume that $|T|>n/2$ then we can still identify correctly most of the truthful and corrupt vertices.
 We proceed with the proof of this stronger statement.

-By Claims \ref{c22} and \ref{c23} it follows that $H$ contains at least one connected component of size at least $(1/2-\delta)n \geq 3/8 n$.
+By Claim \ref{c22} and Claim \ref{c23} it follows that $H$ contains at least one connected component of size at least $(1/2-\delta)n \geq 3/8 n$.
 If $H$ contains only one such component, then this component must consist of truthful agents, and we can identify all of them.
+Having these truthful vertices, we also know the types of all their neighbors.
+By the assumption on $G$ this gives the types of all vertices but less than $\delta n$, thus establishing (\ref{eq:main_cond}).

 Otherwise, there is another connected component of size at least $(1/2-\delta)n$, and as there is no room for more than two such components, there are exactly two of them, say $V_1$ and $V_2$.
-Note that by the properties of $G$ there are edges of $G$ between $V_1$ and $V_2$, and hence it is impossible that both of them are truthful components.
+Note that by the expansion properties of $G$ there are edges of $G$ between $V_1$ and $V_2$, and hence it is impossible that both of them are truthful components.
 As one of them must be truthful, it follows that exactly one of $V_1$ and $V_2$ is a truthful component and the other corrupt.
 We next show that we can identify the types of both components.

 Construct an auxiliary weighted graph $S$ on the set of vertices $1,2, \ldots ,s$ representing the connected components $V_1, V_2 \ldots ,V_s$ as follows.
 The weight $w_i$ of $i$ is defined by $w_i=\frac{|V_i|}{|V|}$.
 Two vertices $i$ and $j$ are connected iff there is at least one edge of $G$ that connects a vertex in $V_i$ with one in $V_j$.
-Call an independent set in the graph $S$ {\em large} if its total weight is bigger than $1/2$.
-Note that by the discussion above $T$ must be a union of the form $T=\cup_{i \in I} V_i$, where $I$ is a large independent set in the graph $S$.
-In order to complete the argument we prove the following. \begin{claim} Either there is no large independent set in $S$ containing $1$, or there is no large independent set in $S$ containing $2$. \end{claim} {\bf Proof:}\, Assume this is false, and let $I_1$ be a large independent set in $S$ containing $1$, and $I_2$ a large independent set in $S$ containing $2$.
-To get a contradiction we show that for $ w(I_1)=\sum_{i \in I_1}w_i$ and $w(I_2) =\sum_{i \in I_2} w_i$ we have $w(I_1) + w(I_2) \leq 1$ (and hence it is impossible that each of them has total weight bigger than a half).
+Call an independent set in the graph $S$ \emph{large} if its total weight is bigger than $1/2$.
+Note that by the discussion above $T$ must be a union of the form $T=\bigcup_{i \in I} V_i$, where $I$ is a large independent set in the graph $S$.
+In order to complete the argument we prove the following. \begin{clm} Either there is no large independent set in $S$ containing $1$, or there is no large independent set in $S$ containing $2$. \end{clm}